unitaryfund/unitary.fund/src/content/blog/2024_zne_catalyst.md

 ---

-This blog post is a summary of a partnership between Unitary Fund and [Xanadu](https://www.xanadu.ai/) to integrate error mitigation techniques from Unitary Fund's Mitiq into Xanadu's PennyLane Catalyst compiler.
+This blog post is a summary of a partnership between Unitary Fund and [Xanadu](https://www.xanadu.ai/) to integrate quantum error mitigation techniques from Unitary Fund's Mitiq into Xanadu's PennyLane Catalyst compiler.

 ## Just-in-time compilation